-D. Administering the CORE-AG to the Non-Household Sector
+D. Administering the CORE to the Non-Household Sector

 Considering definitions adopted in the 50x2030 survey methodology, agricultural holdings of the non-household sector will be in general either modern or well organized (institutional farms) or market-oriented (agricultural corporations/quasi-corporations).
-These farms will likely be keeping records or have managers that have quite accurate knowledge of key information.
+These farms likely keep records or have managers that have quite accurate knowledge of key information.
 Therefore, common measurement error and recall issues faced in the household-sector will be much less important in this context.

-The following considerations were made in the framework of the adaptation of questionnaires for the nonhousehold sector:
+The following considerations were made in the framework of the adaptation of questionnaires for the non-household sector:

 - (i).
-The 50x2030 Initiative adopted an integrated farm and household survey model.
-For holdings in the non-household sector, household-related questions will not be administered.
+For holdings in the non-household sector, household-related questions are not administered.
 Instead, agricultural information is collected about the holding and questions have been rephrased to reflect that. - (ii).
 As mentioned above, recall issues are expected to be less prominent in the non-household sector.
 Accordingly: - a.
 Some questions or groups of questions were reviewed and simplified (see details below) - b.
-Only a one-visit implementation scenario was considered: the working questionnaires are the combined post-planting and post-harvest questionnaires (CORE-AG and ILP-AG versions). - (iii).
+Only a one-visit implementation scenario was considered: the working questionnaires are the combined post-planting and post-harvest questionnaires (CORE and ILP versions). - (iii).
 Objective measurement of production (crop-cutting) and area (GPS measurement) are not considered for holdings in the non-household sector given the assumption of minimal recall issues and accurate knowledge of farm managers.